cardenca/cardenca.github.io/_pages/publications.md

 author_profile: true
 ---

-Here you will find the updated list of published journal articles, conferences I have attended, patents, and theses I have completed.
-All documents here can be provided by direct requirement.
+Here, you will find an updated list of my published journal articles, conference papers, patents, and theses.
+All published documents are available upon request.

 <h2><center>
   Journal Articles